Burl26/TAL-Noisemaker-3.22Plus/README.md

 # TAL-Noisemaker-3.22Plus
 Additions and enhancements to TAL Noisemaker 3.22 as forked from DISTRHO.
-I see the latest windows code is 4.22 but I couldn't find it, so I decided to make my revs on this version.
+I see the latest windows binary version is 4.22 but I couldn't find the code for it, so I decided to make my revs on this version.
 As of writing this, I am fairly new to GitHub, so for now, this will be a stand-alone repository.

 Here are the new features.